Request a review by the insurer

 They will send the details of the findings and recommendations (with their reasons) to the worker and the insurer as soon as possible, and preferably within 30 days of the application for merit review being lodged.

-The workers compensation guidelines and the dispute resolution services guide to workers compensation merit reviews has detailed information about the processes for merit reviews.
+The 2016 guidelines for claiming workers compensation and the dispute resolution services guide to workers compensation merit reviews has detailed information about the processes for merit reviews.

 A list of merit reviewers is available on our website.